rern/tips_bash/'iwd'.md

 - Auto reconnect on boot by default (auto select ssid with optimun signal)
 - `$SSID` must be in `get-networks` to reconnect saved profiles
 - `iwctl` also starts `iwd.service`
+- Always scan before connect for more reliable

 ```sh
 # start service